yozepi/TryIt/README.md

 ```

 # Breaking the Chain
-### Breaking out of the Try-ThenTry loop
+### Breaking out of the Try-ThenTry sequence
 There are going to be times when you don’t want to keep retrying a method.
 For example, you may not want to call a service multiple times if the service is unavailable.
-This is where the `WithErrorPolicy` method comes into play. `WithErrorPolicy` is a method that accepts an `ErrorPolicyDelegate` you can use to perform special handling when a try fails.
+This is where the **`WithErrorPolicy`** method comes into play. **`WithErrorPolicy`** is a method that accepts an **`ErrorPolicyDelegate`** you can use to perform special handling when a try fails.
 You can use it to either stop trying and move on to the next runner (`ThenTry`) or to break out of the chain completely.
 It’s also not a bad place to log exceptions from your actions as they occur.
-Refer to the table below to see how TryIt behaves depending on what you do in the `ErrorPolicyDelegate`:
+Refer to the table below to see how TryIt behaves depending on what you do in the **`ErrorPolicyDelegate`**:

 |When ErrorPolicyDelegate does this|TryIt does this|
 |----------------------------------|--------------|